Tapping Assisted Psychotherapy (TAP)

-After having been a "talk therapist" for twenty-five years, I began to incorporate tapping, a form of self-administered acupressure, into the therapy process in early 2014.
+After having been a traditional "talk therapist" for twenty-five years, I began to incorporate tapping, a form of self-administered acupressure, into the therapy process in early 2014.
 Later that year, I received Level I and II training in this energy modality with Susan Bushell, AAMET Master EFT (Emotional Freedom Techniques) trainer.

 In early October 2015 I was delighted and honoured to be selected as a teaching assistant for Dr. David Feinstein at his Clinical Fast Track three day Energy Psychology training for mental health professionals at the Canadian Association for Integrative and Energy Therapies (CAIET) Conference in Victoria, British Columbia.
 Dr. Feinstein is truly a rock star in this field!
 You can find links to three of his articles on Energy Psychology, below.

 If you are unfamiliar with tapping, I've provided answers to Frequently Asked Questions about tapping, some key references, and a link to tapping instructions below.

 What is tapping?

 Tapping, also known as Energy Psychology (EP) or Emotional Freedom Techniques (EFT), is both a self-help tool – a safe, gentle, easy-to-learn, fast and effective way to deactivate the fight/flight/freeze response and relieve distress or overwhelm – and a clinical treatment tool, used to treat anxiety, trauma and a wide variety of other clinical issues.